paul-minniti/IgniteHub/README.md

 ## I. Service Offerings

-IgniteHub offers a range of comprehensive web services and marketing solutions to meet the needs of our clients.
+IgniteHub offers a range of comprehensive web services and marketing solutions to meet the needs of our users.
 Our service offerings include:

 -   **Web Design, Management & Hosting:** IgniteHub provides complete web services, including designing, managing, and hosting websites.
-This allows clients to have a professional online presence without the need to manage it themselves.
+This allows users to have a professional online presence without the need to manage it themselves.
--   **Marketing, Social Media, and Branding:** IgniteHub offers marketing services to help clients effectively reach their target audience.
+-   **Marketing, Social Media, and Branding:** IgniteHub offers marketing services to help users effectively reach their target audience.
 This includes managing social media accounts and developing a strong brand identity.

 ## II.
 Service Tiers

-IgniteHub's services are structured into three different tiers, allowing clients to choose the level of service that best meets their needs.
+IgniteHub's services are structured into three different tiers, allowing users to choose the level of service that best meets their needs.
 The specifics of each tier are still being finalized, but the initial idea is as follows:

 -   **Tier One:** This tier includes initial web design, continued management, and change requests.
 -   **Tier Two:** In addition to the services offered in Tier One, Tier Two adds graphic design and advertising.